Refillable revolution - UK supermarket Asda expands reuse scheme

-Asda, Britain's third-biggest grocer by sales after market leader Tesco (TSCO.L) and Sainsbury's (SBRY.L), said it would expand its refill proposition to four more stores by the end of the year, having launched the concept last year at its store in Middleton, Leeds, northern England.
+Asda, Britain’s third-biggest grocer by sales after market leader Tesco and Sainsbury’s, said it would expand its refill proposition to four more stores by the end of the year, having launched the concept last year at its store in Middleton, Leeds, northern England.

 Britons have become increasingly aware of the amount of plastic they use in recent years, with television documentaries such as David Attenborough’s “Blue Planet II” particularly highlighting the dangers of plastic pollution to marine life.